 - Erosion and sedimentation control measures were maintained throughout the construction phase

-- Permanent irrigation is not installed, instead native and adaptive plant species have been planted that can survive dry conditions without irrigation
+- Permanent irrigation is not installed, instead of native and adaptive plant species have been planted that can survive dry conditions without irrigation

-- Water efficient fixtures were installed to attain a greater than 40% reduction in water use over conventional fixtures
+- Water-efficient fixtures were installed to attain a greater than 40% reduction in water use over conventional fixtures

-- Demand controlled ventilation, connection to a central campus district steam plant, high efficiency chillers and variable speed pumping and fans reduce the building’s energy consumption
+- Demand controlled ventilation, connection to a central campus district steam plant, high-efficiency chillers and variable speed pumping and fans reduce the building’s energy consumption

 - Occupancy lighting sensors in enclosed rooms reduce energy consumption for lighting

-- The result of incorporating energy efficient measures is a modelled energy savings of 36.6% and a cost savings of 47.6% relative to the MNECB baseline
+- The result of incorporating energy-efficient measures is a modelled energy savings of 36.6% and a cost savings of 47.6% relative to the MNECB baseline

 - Operable windows provided to allow for occupant control over thermal conditions